-Aloha Bruce is talking about going All Inclusive Hawaii on this Tuesday, June 28, 2022, episode of the Hawaii Vacation Podcast.
-Hawaii Aloha Travel receives daily inquiries and requests regarding a All Inclusive Hawaii vacation, and Bruce will break down what that actually means.
+Aloha Bruce is talking about going to All Inclusive Hawaii on this Tuesday, June 28, 2022, episode of the Hawaii Vacation Podcast.
+Hawaii Aloha Travel receives daily inquiries and requests regarding an all-inclusive Hawaii vacation, and Bruce will break down what that actually means.

 Hawaiian Ranch near Oprah Winfrey’s ranch in Kula Maui is selling for $75 million.
 3600 acres were bought for $9 million.
 Bruce says the property has been rezoned for residential development and notes that it was once a working cattle ranch.

 Bruce also mentions a recent HAT Blog that dispels a couple of popular myths about Hawaii being the most remote islands on Earth and Mount Waiale’ale on Kauai being the “wettest spot on Earth”.
 Both are close to the truth but are in fact incorrect.

 Bruce moves on to a Question of the Week from the Hawaii Aloha Travel Page on Facebook regarding inflation’s effect on people enjoying a Hawaii vacation.
 Some folks have said they have reconsidered Hawaii vacation plans due to rising costs and are exploring other destinations.
 “I am starting to see people getting priced out of the market like I never have before,” Bruce says.
 Others think a Hawaii vacation remains worth high prices.

 Moving on to Hawaii all-inclusive vacations, Bruce says the buzzword is “all over the place” and mentions destinations in Mexico and the Caribbean.
 Bruce explains that “all-inclusive” often includes food and meals.